 So why do so many accounts fall short here?

-Their account is structured all wrong.
+Their account is structured incorrectly.

 Too Many Keywords per Ad Group